keu/docs/software_versioned_docs/version-0.29/ac-support-policy.md

 For users that want to keep up with the latest Astronomer and Airflow features on an incremental basis, we recommend upgrading to new versions of AC as soon as they are made generally available.
 This should be regardless of release channel.
 New versions of AC are issued regularly and depend on the Apache Airflow community release schedule.

-For customers looking for less frequent upgrades and functional changes, we recommend following the LTS release channel exclusively.
+For less frequent upgrades and functional changes, Astronomer recommends following the LTS release schedule.

-## Versioning Scheme
+## Versioning scheme

 Astronomer Certified follows [Semantic Versioning](https://semver.org/).
 This means that Astronomer ships Major, Minor, and Patch releases of AC in the format of `major.minor.patch-hotfix`.